-We use this part of our brain to make decisions, to tell right from wrong, and to control our emotions.
-We use this part of the brain to plan for the future.
+We use the front part of our brain to make decisions, to tell right from wrong, and to control our emotions.
+We also use this part of the brain to plan for the future.
 People with dementia in this part of the brain have poor judgment and lose the ability to tell right from wrong.
-They also have less control over their behavior.
+They also have less control over their behavior and have changes in personality.